Sebastian1981/DataAnalytics/index.md

 ## My Professional Background
-I am a physicist and data scientist with 4 years of professional experience in applying machine learning to improve data-driven marketing analytics.
-I developed state-of-the-art machine learning models for use cases such as customer value prediction, customer segmentation, marketing engagement and churn prediction.
-Moreover, I consulted various specialist departments on using data science to solve different business problems.
-Thereby, I developed and validated machine-learning models in numerous proof-of-concept studies.
-I also supported the machine learning engineers and software developers with the deployment and monitoring of the models.
-Before transitioning into the world of data science I worked as an academic researcher for 10 years and gained deep insights into medical physics, medical imaging, signal processing, mathematics, statistics and regression analysis.
+I have 6 years of professional experience in applying state-of-the-art machine learning and deep learning algorithms to the fields of marketing analytics, healthcare and natural language processing.
+My work included developing and validating machine-learning models for use cases such as customer value prediction, customer segmentation, churn prediction, disease prediction, and AI-based SEO-content generation.
+I consulted various specialist departments on translating business problems into well-defined data science use cases, as well as supporting machine learning engineers and software developers with the deployment and monitoring of models.
+Additionally, I bring 10 years of research experience in medical physics, medical imaging, signal processing, mathematics, statistics, and regression analysis from my past work as an academic researcher.

-## My Value Proposition
-- consultation on marketing analytics use cases such as customer value prediction, customer segmentation, sales prediction, marketing engagement and churn prediction
-- supporting specialist departments to translate business questions into well defined data science use cases
-- implementing an evaluating model prototypes
-- presenting the key analytical findings in a clear and understandable way to both technical and non-technical audiences
-- supporting the development team with the deployment of the models

-Do you want to add value to your company by applying state-of-the-art data science?
-Then please feel free to get in touch with me any time!